ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 distribution’s variance (the distribution’s “spread”) approaches 0 in just a few generations.
 You could say that after the first generation, the model “forgets” about the possibility of data with an absolute value greater than 2.
-By the fifth generation, all values are between -0.19 and 0.16.
+This is what the authors call “early” model collapse.
+By the fifth generation, we have “late” model collapse, in which the distribution’s variance disappears: here, all values are between -0.19 and 0.16.

 <img src="./+page_files/unnamed-chunk-1-1.png"